 What is gastrointestinal bleeding?

-Gastrointestinal (GI/gut) bleeding is a symptom of a disorder in the digestive tract.
+Gastrointestinal (GI/gut) bleeding is a symptom of the digestive tract disorder.
 The human digestive or gastrointestinal (GI) tract includes the esophagus, stomach, small intestine, large intestine or colon, rectum, and anus.
 Bleeding can occur in any of these areas.
 Sometimes, only a lab test can detect the bleeding.
 It may cause the stool to look black or tarry.
-The level of bleeding can range from mild to severe and can be life-threatening.
+The level of bleeding can range from acute to chronic, Sometimes it can be a symptom of colorectal cancer.

 How bad is my Gastrointestinal bleeding?

-Acute gastrointestinal bleeding: You may have abdominal pain, weakness, black stool, and low blood pressure.
-Acute GI bleeding can be safely managed at home.
-Sometimes it may require the attention of the medical team.
+Acute gastrointestinal bleeding: You may have abdominal pain (bellyache), weakness, black stool, rapid pulse and low blood pressure.
+Most of the times cute GI bleeding can be safely managed at home.

 How to manage acute symptoms of GI bleeding?